The numbers alongside each heading below refer to the number of months on from my TBI event on 31st July 2015.

-The acceptance pagecontains my thoughts on how I managed the frustrations which I knew I may have been susceptible to.
+Follow this link to view writings about my thoughts on how I managed the frustrations which I knew I was susceptible to.
 I was intelligent enough to recognise that dwelling on negatives would be a downward spiral.
-I focussed on the positives that I still had in my life, primarily the love and support of my family and close friends, follow this link to view the page.
+I focussed on my positives: I still had the love and support of my family and close friends.

 Neurosurgeon Review: Month 5